OOPSpam/blog/_posts/2024-06-30-spam-protection-for-elementor-forms.md

 If you are looking for a free and quick workaround, reCaptcha is your solution.

 > 📌 Tip: Consider adding both reCaptcha and the honeypot field to your contact form.

+## hCAPTCHA

+If you're concerned about privacy, you may want to use hCAPTCHA instead of reCAPTCHA.
+Unfortunately, Elementor Forms doesn't have built-in hCAPTCHA support.
+There is [an active feature request](https://github.com/orgs/elementor/discussions/21148) to integrate it with Elementor.
+In the meantime, you can enable hCAPTCHA for your Elementor Forms using [the official hCAPTCHA plugin for WordPress](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/).

 ## Cloudflare